vanessakoch/bootcamp-launchbase/README.md

 ---

 <p align="center">
-  Made 💖 by Vanessa Ribeiro Koch
+  Made with 💖 by Vanessa Ribeiro Koch
 </p>